petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/user-groups-api-basics.md

    unzip liferay-y6f2.zip
    ```

-1. Use the cURL script to add a new User Group to your instance.
+1. Use the cURL script to add a new user group to your instance.
 On the command line, navigate to the `curl` folder.
 Execute the `UserGroup_POST_ToInstance.sh` script.

    ```bash
    ./UserGroup_POST_ToInstance.sh
    ```

-   The JSON response shows a new User Group has been added:
+   The JSON response shows a new user group has been added:

    ```bash
    "description" : "",